HC Galychanka: European Cup

 In the 2021–2022 season, Galychanka took part in the Women's EHF European Cup draw.
-In the 1/32 finals matches (second qualifying round), which took place in Lviv on 16–17 October 2021, Galychanka played with the team HC Hodonin from Czech.
+In the 1/32 finals matches (second qualifying round), which took place in Lviv on 16–17 October 2021, Galychanka played with the team HC Hodonín from Czech.
 Galychanka won in both matches and advanced to the European Cup third round.

 1/16 finals matches team played against IUVENTA Michalovce (Slovakia).
 The first leg took place 14 November 2021, in Lviv, the second leg – 21 November in Michalovce.
 According to the sum of goals in two matches, Galychanka wins with a score of 45:44 and reaches the 1/8 finals.

 In the 1/8 finals the draw brought Galychanka with the team SSV Brixen Südtirol (Bressanone, Italy).
 The first leg took place 8 January 2022, in Bressanone.
 The second leg, which was to take place 16 January in Lviv, was canceled due to positive COVID-19 tests of Italian players.
 The decision of European Handball Federation is that the match will be assessed with 10:0 goals of Galychanka.

 One of the two planned quarterfinal matches team played against H71 from Hoyvík, (Faroe Islands).
 The first match was to take place 13 February 2022, in Lviv, but the H71 team did not arrive in Ukraine the day before.
 Subsequently, 4 March European Handball Federation decided to count in this match a technical defeat for the team H71.
-20 February 2022, in the second match in Torshavn Galychanka won with a score of 26:27.
+20 February 2022, in the second match in Tórshavn Galychanka won with a score of 26:27.

 In the semi-finals Galychanka will play against the Spanish team Rocasa Gran Canaria.
 Due to activation full-scaled Russo-Ukrainian War, all players and coach Tetiana Shtefan forced to continue training and preparing to the European Cup games in the Czech city of Hodonín.
 First leg took place in Hodonín on 26 March 2022, Galychanka won with the score 20:19.
 The second leg was to 3 April 2022, on the Grand Canary Island.
 After losing the second game with a score of 34:27 (total score 47:53), Galychanka dropped out of the tournament.

 2022—2023

+In Ukrainian championship, Galychanka and 5 other participating teams will play 6 rounds according to the conference system.